 Changing demand patterns, complex initiatives and exponentially increasing data volumes are just a few of the challenges facing the highly competitive oil and gas industry.
-In order to overcome these complicated issues and stay ahead of countless industry rivals, companies like Texmark Chemicals (a Texas toll manufacturer) are turning to advanced IoT technologies to modernize their business and create a refinery of the future (RotF).
+In order to overcome these complicated issues and stay ahead of countless industry rivals, Texmark Chemicals (a Texas toll manufacturer) is turning to advanced IoT technologies to modernize their business and create a Refinery of the Future (RotF).

 “The global business environment in the petrochemical industry is very, very competitive,” says Texmark CEO, Doug Smith.
 “We’re constantly seeking ways to compete more effectively.
 And any approach we take must also align with our commitment to ethics, safety, and community.”

 In tandem with a robust team of industry-leading partners (including HPE and Aruba Networks), CB Technologies is working to build Texmark a Refinery of the Future, featuring advanced IIoT capabilities for improved process analytics, up-time, customer satisfaction and worker safety.
 Our combined vision is of next-generation plants that enable companies to compete at the highest level while delivering superior worker safety and production.
 This vision hinges on the emerging promise of the Industrial Internet of Things (IIoT) that combines advanced analytics software with sensored devices to generate real-time insights, provide full automation and oversight, and reduce the risk of human error.

 Linda Salinas, Plant Manager at Texmark Chemicals, said, “We’re building a refinery of the future that combs through data and reveals how the entire plant is interconnected.
 It becomes like a living, breathing organic plant that knows how it should operate; if any part falls out of line, it flags for intervention.”